vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 * 12:39 PM: I finished check-in with the remote receptionist and sat down to wait for the appointment.

+### Next appointment

+My next appointment was automatically scheduled for Wednesday 2026-04-29 at 1 PM even while I was waiting for the appointment to start.
+I got the email message about it at 12:52 PM.

 ### Getting set in the dental chair

 Around 1 PM (I didn't note the exact time) I was called in by the